virtualramblas/awesome-deep-learning-4-life-sciences/README.md

 * [SynNet](https://github.com/wenhao-gao/SynNet) - An amortized approach to synthetic tree generation using neural networks.
 This model can serve as both a synthesis planning tool and as a tool for synthesizable molecular design.  [[Paper](https://arxiv.org/abs/2110.06389)]
 * [SPIB](https://github.com/tiwarylab/State-Predictive-Information-Bottleneck) - SPIB (**S**tate **P**redictive **I**nformation **B**ottleneck) is a Deep Learning-based framework that learns the reaction coordinates from high dimensional molecular simulation trajectories.  [[Paper](https://aip.scitation.org/doi/abs/10.1063/5.0038198)]
 * [MolT5](https://github.com/blender-nlp/MolT5) - A self-supervised learning framework for pretraining models on a vast amount of unlabeled natural language text and molecule strings. [[Paper](https://arxiv.org/abs/2204.11817)]
+* [DIONYSUS](https://github.com/aspuru-guzik-group/dionysus) - An extensive study of the calibration and generalizability of probabilistic Machine Learning models on small chemical datasets. [[Paper](https://arxiv.org/abs/2212.01574)]
 # Proteins
 * [AlphaFold Protein Structure Database](https://alphafold.ebi.ac.uk) - A online database which provides open access to 992,316 protein structure predictions for the human proteome and other key proteins of interest, to accelerate scientific research.
 * [AlphaFold](https://github.com/deepmind/alphafold) - Open source code for DeepMind's AlphaFold.